What You Need to Know About Surgical Mesh Implants

 (If you have not had surgery already): FDA recommends you to ask your surgeon before surgery about all POP treatment options and understand why the surgeon may be recommending treatment of POP with mesh.
 Ask your surgeon about the treatment options that do no involve mesh.
 After surgery, continue with follow-up care after surgery and routine check-ups.
 If you have any complications, notify the surgeon immediately.

 (For those who have had surgery): If you have already had POP surgery and do not know whether your surgeon used the surgical placement of mesh, contact your surgeon.
+You can also contact one of our transvaginal mesh implant lawyers and we can help you obtain this information for you.

 The law firm of Childers, Schlueter and Smith, LLC based in Atlanta, Georgia continues to review and investigate potential transvaginal mesh implant cases on behalf of women all over the United States.
 Initial case consults are free of charge to all victims affected by defective and dangerous transvaginal mesh implants.
 Please feel free to contact our firm with any questions regarding the mesh implants.